martin-bach-oracle/database/23aifree/js-generic-sql-driver/sql-driver.md

 This lab assumes you have:

-- An Oracle Database 23ai Free environment available to use
+- An Oracle Database 23ai Always Free Autonomous Database-Serverless environment available to use
-- Created the `emily` account as per Lab 1
+- Created the EMILY account as per Lab 1

 ## Task 1: Get familiar with the SQL Driver